Ten Rings (organization): Television

-In the animated series Iron Man: Armored Adventures, Xin Zhang, the show's depiction of the Mandarin and later his stepson and successor as the Mandarin Gene Khan lead the Tong.
-Tong is a name of a type of criminal organization of Chinese immigrants in the United States.
+In the animated series Iron Man: Armored Adventures, Xin Zhang, the show's depiction of the Mandarin, and later his stepson and successor as the Mandarin, Gene Khan, lead the Tong.
+A tong is a type of criminal organization of Chinese immigrants in the United States.

 Board games

-In the Secret Wars Volume 2 for Legendary: A Marvel Deck Building Game, there is an adaptation of Battleworld version of Zheng Zu as Emperor of K'un-Lun and the Ten Rings school, the emperor's name is spelled Zheng Zhu.
+In the Secret Wars Volume 2 for Legendary: A Marvel Deck Building Game, there is an adaptation of the Battleworld version of Zheng Zu as Emperor of K'un-Lun and the Ten Rings school.
+The emperor's name is spelled Zheng Zhu.